What is Carney complex?

 - General endocrine system screening

-- Testicular examinations for men
+- Testicular examinations and/or ultrasound for men

 Screening guidelines may change over time as new technologies are developed and more is learned about Carney complex.
 It is important to talk with your doctor about appropriate screening tests.